Child Support Agency

 The Child Support Agency (CSA) was a delivery arm of the Department for Work and Pensions (Child Maintenance Group) in Great Britain and the former Department for Social Development in Northern Ireland.
 Launched on 5 April 1993, the CSA was to implement the Child Support Act 1991 and arrange payments for parents living with their children.
 The CSA was abolished and replaced in 2008 by its successor, the Child Maintenance and Enforcement Commission (CMEC), which in turn was replaced by the Child Maintenance Service (CMS) in 2012.

 Functions and involvement

 The CSA's function was twofold, encompassing calculation of how much child maintenance is due (based on current legislation and rules) and collection, enforcement and transferral of the payment from the non-resident parent to the person with care.
-Other reasons for its creation were also given at the time and subsequently.

-For the CSA to generate a mediation of payment case, their services had to be requested by one of the parents; or to generate a recovery case, the parent with care (PWC) had to be in receipt of Income support, Jobseekers Allowance, Sickness Benefit, or another such benefit.
+For the CSA to generate a mediation of payment case, their services had to be requested by one of the parents; or to generate a recovery case, the parent with care (PWC) had to be in receipt of Income Support, Jobseeker's Allowance, Sickness Benefit, or another such benefit.
 Legislation also allowed children in Scotland to initiate a case against one or both non-resident parents (NPCs).

-The CSA could not get involved, even upon request, in the following circumstances (except in cases where the parent with care claims Income Support or Jobseekers Allowance):
+The CSA could not get involved, even upon request, in the following circumstances (except in cases where the parent with care claims Income Support or Jobseeker's Allowance):